 Pay equity is an important measure of equality.
 Gender pay equity measures the difference between the average earnings of men and women across a workforce.
-In a 2021 report1 by the OECD, Canada was ranked as having the seventh highest gender pay gap out of a list of 37 OECD countries.
-The CEO pay ratio compares the annual total compensation of a company's highest-paid individual to the median annual total compensation for all employees (excluding the highest-paid individual).
+A report by OECD in 2022 showed that Canada has the eighth worst pay gap of a list of 46 countries1.
+The report shows Canada's gender gap at 17.1%.

+The CEO pay ratio compares the annual total compensation of a company's highest paid individual to the median annual total compensation for all employees (excluding the highest-paid individual).
 We strive to have fair compensation practices in place that are free from gender-based or other discrimination.